 Posterior tibial artery

-- supplies majority of talar body
+- supplies majority of the talar body

-Deltoid branch of posterior tibial artery
+- Deltoid branch of the posterior tibial artery

 Anterior tibial artery